Golden Hills Mobile Home Park--the latest news

 Golden Hills was featured in a recent Denver Post Article

-In April of 2021, residents of Golden Hills Mobile Home Park in north Golden (2nd and Cheyenne), some of whom have lived there for decades, were told that their park was being sold to a California-based company.
-These residents own their homes, but unlike most homeowners in Golden, have to lease the land on which their home sits...month in, month out, year after year.
-Most of the homes are not movable so essentially the mobile home owners only have equity if they can stay in place.
+In April of 2021, residents of Golden Hills Mobile Home Park in north Golden (2nd and Cheyenne), some of whom have lived there for decades, were told that their park was being sold to a California-based corporation.
+These residents own their homes, but unlike most homeowners in Golden, have to lease the land on which their home sits...month in, month out, year after year, as lot rent.
+Most of the mobile homes are not movable so essentially the mobile home owners only have equity if they can stay in place.
 Mobile homes represent most of the affordable housing in Golden.
-Some of our most vulnerable residents make their homes in them, raise their kids in them, and are part of our town.
+Some of our most vulnerable residents make their homes in mobile home parks, raise their kids there, and are part of our town.
 Golden Hills is a neighborhood, and its residents are our neighbors.